opendocsg/slw-judgments-backfill/2011_SGHC_185/report.md

 _Conflict of Laws_ – _choice of jurisdiction_ – _non-exclusive_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 106 of 2011 was allowed by the Court of Appeal on 24 February 2012.
-See [2012] SGCA 16.]
+See <span class="citation">[2012] SGCA 16</span>.]

 4 August 2011